arupreza/prism-rag/README.md

 SELECT
   (SELECT COUNT(*) FROM chunks) AS chunks,
   (SELECT COUNT(*) FROM tree_nodes WHERE level=0) AS leaves;

--- Phase 2: HNSW index exists
-SELECT indexname FROM pg_indexes
-WHERE tablename = 'tree_nodes' AND indexname LIKE '%hnsw%';

 -- Phase 3: nodes per level (level 0 = leaves, level ≥1 = cluster summaries)
 SELECT level, COUNT(*) FROM tree_nodes GROUP BY level ORDER BY level;